3DiVi/face-sdk/doc/en/development/face_estimation.md

   * `DepthLivenessEstimator.NOT_ENOUGH_DATA` – too many missing depth values on the depth map.
   * `DepthLivenessEstimator.REAL` – the observed face belongs to a living person.
   * `DepthLivenessEstimator.FAKE` – the observed face is taken from a photo.

+### IRLivenessEstimator

+To estimate liveness using an infrared image from a camera, you should create the `IRLivenessEstimator` object using the `FacerecService.createIRLivenessEstimator` method.
+Currently, only one configuration file is available – *ir_liveness_estimator_cnn.xml* (implementation based on neural networks).
+To use this algorithm, you have to get color frames from the camera in addition to the IR frames.

+To get an estimated result, you can call the `IRLivenessEstimator.estimateLiveness` method.
+You will get one of the following results:
+* `IRLivenessEstimator.Liveness.NOT_ENOUGH_DATA` – too many missing values in the IR image.
+* `IRLivenessEstimator.Liveness.REAL` – the observed face belongs to a living person.
+* `IRLivenessEstimator.Liveness.FAKE` – the observed face is taken from a photo.

 ### LivenessEstimator